mtongnz/ESP8266_ArtNetNode_v2/README.md

 | RX | GPIO3 | DMX_RX (for A & B) |
 | D1 | GPIO5 | DMX_DIR_A |
 | D0 | GPIO16 | DMX_DIR_B |

+## Special Thanks To
+I'd like to thank these people.
+They have either contributed with donations, a large amount of testing and feedback, or with their own code/projects that have been of assistance or inspiration.

+ - Tristan Thiltges
+ - Cyprien Leduc
+ - Jochen Schefe
+ - Jan Raeymaekers
+ - Wiktor Kaluzny
+ - Claude Heintz